MIT-Designed Sensors Can Detect Water Shortage In Plants

 Over a span of two days, the researchers were able to precisely detect water shortage in plants by measuring the current as it flowed with the pores closed, and taking note as it stopped flowing with the pores open and the circuit broken.
 They discovered that in normal conditions, stomata would need about seven minutes to open when exposed to light and 53 minutes to close when darkness sets in.
 Under drought-like conditions, it took 25 minutes for the stomata to open and 45 minutes for the pores to close.

-Given this new understanding of how plants react to water shortage, the MIT engineers are now working on possibly applying the electronic circuits by using a sticker and placing it on the leaf’s surface.
-According to lead author Volodymyr Koman, a postdoctorate student at MIT, the new technology could be very useful in the agricultural space, as the constant presence of climate change leads to shifts in environmental temperatures, as well as potential water shortages that could be harmful to crops.
+Given this new understanding of how plants react to water shortage, the MIT engineers are now working on simplifying things and possibly applying the electronic circuits by using a sticker and placing it on the leaf’s surface.
+Lead author Volodymyr Koman, a postdoctorate student at MIT, also noted the new technology could be very useful in the agricultural space, as the constant presence of climate change leads to shifts in environmental temperatures, as well as potential water shortages that could be harmful to crops.

 [Featured Image by Daniel2528/Shutterstock]